dmbarbour/glas/docs/GlasApps.md

 *Note:* We must also design the system effects API for distribution.
 For example, an API that assumes a single, local filesystem would be awkward for the distributed runtime.

-## Application Adapter
+## Application Adapters

-A user configuration may specify an application adapter.
-Applied to a basic application, this function might wrap it for portability, performance, or security reasons.
-But this adapter also provides an opportunity to 'run' alternative application models, compiling them to a basic app or other runtime-recognized models.
-For example, we could support Kahn process models or literate programming notebooks as runnable.
+A user configuration may specify an application adapter, i.e. a function to rewrite applications before running them.
+Such an adapter can serve multiple roles, e.g. runtime portability or sandbox-based security.
+Usefully, this also provides an opportunity to 'compile' user-defined application models into basic applications (e.g. introducing a "nb" tag for a notebook apps, or a "kpn" tag for Kahn process networks).

 ## System Effects